-Your details will be held by the CLC in accordance with the General Data Protection Regulations (GDPR).
+Your details will be held by the CLC in accordance with the General Data Protection Regulation (GDPR).
 For the purposes of GDPR, if you provide any information to us, we will be the Data Controller.

-For further information about how your information is used, how we maintain the security of your information, and your rights to access information we hold about you, please see our privacy policy which is kept under regular review.
+For further information about how your information is used, how we maintain its security, and your rights to access information we hold about you, please see our Privacy Policy, which is kept under regular review.